tarunawahyudi/portfolio-api/docs/uml/instruction.md

 # UML Diagram Generator

 This feature allows you to automatically generate diagrams from PlantUML (`.puml`) source files into PNG images (`.png`).
-No more manual conversions—just run the provided commands to get your diagrams.
+No more manual conversions just run the provided commands to get your diagrams.

 ---